As we all know, blackouts happen to everyone…eventually.

 - An Uninterruptible Power Supply (UPS) – is a device with a backup battery that provides several minutes of power in the event of a blackout.
 Typically they are used with computers, to protect sensitive data by allowing enough time for proper shutdown.

-Either one can offer protection various forms of power filtering such as surge protection and voltage regulation, but the primary distinction is that a UPS has a battery, while a power conditioner does not.
+Either one can offer various forms of power filtering such as surge protection and voltage regulation, but the primary distinction is that a UPS has a battery, while a power conditioner does not.

 Otherwise, let’s continue…